alexeygrigorev/mlwiki.org/index.php/Gaussian_Elimination.md

 ---
-title: "Gaussian Elimination"
 layout: default
 permalink: /index.php/Gaussian_Elimination
+tags:
+- linear-algebra
+title: Gaussian Elimination
 ---

-# Gaussian Elimination

 ## Gaussian Elimination
 Gaussian Elimination or Row Reduction is a method for solving a [System of Linear Equations](System_of_Linear_Equations)
 - it corresponds to elimination of variables in the system